 Peter is afraid to stay in the attic room with its creaks and shadows.
 This makes Peter angry that Grandpa will move into HIS room.
 Peter tells his best friends, Steve and Billy, about what is happening.
 They encourage Peter to fight for what is his.
 Shortly after moving in, Peter devises a series of pranks to drive Grandpa out.

 Peter sets his grandfather’s alarm clock to go off at 3:00 AM.
 He leaves a note signed ‘The Secret Warrior’ telling Grandpa he has stolen his room, and he wants it back.
 The second prank is to take Grandpa’s slippers.
 Grandpa grows angry with Peter.
 He decides he can play the ‘war game.’
 Grandpa takes Peter’s Monopoly game pieces, so Peter takes Grandpa’s watch.
-Grandpa hides everything Peter needs to get ready for school making him late.
+Then, Grandpa hides everything Peter needs to get ready for school making him late.
 Grandpa does not give up easily causing a “war” between the two.

 The War with Grandpa Activities